CONGRATULATIONS Leonard

 TIME AND ENERGY

-Your 100 “ergs” of mental energy are equal to the energy available to every other human being.
-This gives you the same potential power as any CEO or rock star.
+Your 100 units of conative energy are equal to the energy available to every other human being.
+Your MO of 7-3-9-1 gives you the same potential power as any CEO or rock star.
+Turn this potential into greatness by using your available energy according to your strengths.

 Specify